S e e w a l d' s A r t G a l l e r y

 ForEveryon_how_tough_respectful_day2_critiquing: He was extremely helpful and would share his opinions but still make us compose the pictures on our own.

-short_paragraph_of_how_it_was: The class was an in depth extensive two day funshop.
-It taught me very much that I didn't know.
+short_paragraph_of_how_it_was: ...
 It covered everything from how to manipulate the camera the way you need to, to how to compose solid award winning photographs and even how to edit your previous pictures to be winners.
 I really enjoyed the class and highly recommend it to anyone interested in photography.

 Kayli VerSteeg, age 16, of La Jolla, Calif.,